 2005 The first Barbara S. Goodman Endowed Research Career Development Award in Pancreatic Cancer is awarded, as the Israel Cancer Research Fund celebrates thirty years of hope and achievement.

 2006 The ICRF Donor Recognition Park debuts at the Tower of Hope Gala.

 2007 Six professorships are awarded by the Israel Cancer Research Fund in its 2007/2008 granting season.

 2008 Seven professorships - the most ever and including the first to a woman, Dr. Yehudit Bergman - highlight the 2008/2009 research grants.

-As we move forward into the second decade of this twenty-first century, Israel Cancer Research Fund anticipates continued success along the road to the cures for cancer.
-With your valuable assistance, ICRF scientists and our international family of friends feel confident that those cures can come from Israel.
+In 2015, Israel Cancer Research Fund celebrates 40 years of fighting cancer, and anticipates continued success along the road to the cures.
+With the valuable assistance of ICRF-funded scientists and our international family of friends, we feel confident that those cures will come from Israel.